 - Salt and Pepper

-- Garlic Powder: You can add a little onion powder as well, if you like!
+- Garlic Powder: You can add a little onion powder, too, if you like!

 - Olive Oil: Avocado oil would be another flavorful, easy option.